 FHWA and FTA are jointly responsible for conducting the quadrennial planning certification review for the U.S. Department of Transportation.
 The Environmental Protection Agency and other federal agencies may also participate.
-The federal agencies typically begin the process by sending out a questionnaire to be completed by the MPO that covers an array of planning topics.
-DRCOG, with the assistance of the MOA partners, air quality planning agencies, and local governments as appropriate, completes a formal response.
-The federal agencies conduct a “desk review” of this response, then typically spend two or three days in the region conducting an on-site evaluation, meeting with key staff from the agencies, local elected officials, and the public.
+The federal agencies typically begin the process by sending a questionnaire to the MPO that covers an array of planning topics.
+DRCOG, with the assistance of theMPA partners, air quality planning agencies, and local governments as appropriate, completes a formal response.
+The federal agencies conduct a desk review of this response, then typically conduct an on-site evaluation, meeting with key staff from the agencies, local elected officials and the public.
+The federal agencies then preparewrite a report to document the review and any findings.
 FHWA and FTA jointly conclude the quadrennial planning certification review with one of the following actions:

 certify the transportation planning process